Eralyen/scrip/README.md

 ## Installation

 1. Download `scrip.src`, but don't import it into the game yet.
 2. Register a new coin.
-It should not be used for anything other than for `SCRIP`.
+(If you already have one, make sure you can register a new dedicated subwallet for `SCRIP`.
+That subwallet should not be used for anything other than this.
+The coin also must not have any pending orders, or the bank balance check will mess with them and return false information.)
 3. Hardcode the coin's credentials in the `// Credentials` section of the script.
 4. Create a new username and password for a subwallet and hardcode them, `SCRIP` will create a subwallet for you.
 5. (Recommended) Also hardcode your wallet's credentials and 1337coin username, as well as a master password.
 If you skip this step, you will have to enter your credentials at runtime.